AI Technology Consulting

 Our Expertise

-With deep expertise in Japanese NLP technology and hands-on experience developing and operating PII detection/anonymization products, we can share the following specialized knowledge.
+With deep expertise in Japanese NLP technology and hands-on experience developing and operating PII detection/masking products, we can share the following specialized knowledge.

 Japanese-Specialized Detection Logic